Ebola virus epidemic in Sierra Leone: Community violence

 On 21 October, there was Ebola related violence and rioting in the eastern town of Koidu, with police imposing a curfew.
 Local youth fired at police with shotguns after a former youth leader refused health authorities permission to take her relative for an Ebola test.
 Several buildings were attacked and youth gangs roamed the streets shouting "No more Ebola!"

 A local leader reported seeing two bodies with gunshot wounds in the aftermath.
 Police denied that anyone had been killed.
 Doctors reported two dead.
 The local district medical officer said he had been forced to abandon the local hospital because of the rioting.

 Effects

 Travel restrictions

 There are various restrictions and quarantines within Sierra Leone, and a state of emergency was declared on 31 July 2014.
-Countries at higher risk for Ebola in Africa include Benin, Burkina Faso, Côte d'Ivoire, Guinea-Bissau, Mali, and Senegal.